Let’s make this clear: Google is and always will play an important role on the success of your website.

 A good About Me page can be your first step to gain your visitors’ trust.
 Building up and establishing your E-A-Ts will go a long way with improving your website for search engine ranking on Google.
 Some of the additional ways that you can about doing it is via:

-With E-A-T, you’re trying to tell your users that they can trust the information your website and that you know what you’re talking about.
+With E-A-T, you’re trying to tell your users that they can trust the information on your website and that you know what you’re talking about.

 4. Don’t Overlook The Importance of Content Creators

 Recently, Google has updated its approach towards rating content.
-Prior to this, it didn’t matter who created the content, as long as the site that publishes it has credible reputation.
+Prior to this, it didn’t matter who created the content, as long as the site that publishes it has a credible reputation.

 Now, the author/content creator’s credibility is also considered an important factor when rating the quality of a website.

-What does this means for your website?
+What does this mean for your website?
 It means that you can’t have faceless authors putting content on your website anymore.
 Well, you can, but Google will automatically rate your content as the “lowest” quality.

-Author’s information such as their bio or their social media profiles should be set up on your website, if they published any content for you.
+Author’s information such as their bio or their social media profiles should be set up on your website if they published any content for you.
 And setting up them is not that hard.
 Having a bio write-up with a picture or even a simple About.me page for your authors is more than enough to establish their online presence/credibility.

 If you tend to have guest writers/bloggers contributing to your website, do a quick Google search on them before you post any of their content on your website.
 Check if the content that they’ve produced is good and whether it conflicts with Google’s guidelines.